yardnsm/node-mashov/README.md

 > A node.js wrapper for [Mashov](http://www.mashov.info/) API.

+Note that:
+- This wrapper focuses on student accounts, so don't expect for parental/teachers accounts support.
+- I was afraid to test messages sending, so there isn't such feature here.

 For a full list of features, consult the [API](#api) section.
-This wrapper DOES NOT include support for parental accounts in Mashov.

 ## Install